If you spend any time sitting at a desk then this DIY Footrest is just what you need.

 Step 1: Determine the perfect angle

-Some of the under desk footrests for sale online adjust between 10 and 25 degrees.
+Some under desk footrests for sale online adjust between 10 and 25 degrees.
 Mine is fixed so I settled on 15 degrees after chatting with my friend Anika.
 She made one a few years ago and she told me she built hers at 15 degrees and it’s worked well.
 Since we’re about the same height I figured I couldn’t go wrong.

 You might need a slightly different angle and overall desk footrest height depending on your height.
+If you’re taller make your footrest a little shorter; if you’re shorter make yours taller.

 Step 2: Cut boards to size